trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin2.png
    :scale: 100%

-:numref:`Figure %s: Application Menu <luminapanelplugin2>`
+   Application Menu

-Adds an application menu that contains a shortcut to your home directory, a shortcut to the operating system’s graphical software management utility (if there is one), a shortcut to the operating system’s Control Panel (if it provides one), and a list of installed software sorted by categories.
-This plugin is also considered a primary menu, like the start button, and will open when the :kbd:`Windows` key is pressed.
+Adds an application menu, seen in
+:numref:`Figure %s <luminapanelplugin2>`, which shortcuts to the user's home directory, a shortcut to the operating system’s graphical software management utility (if one exists), a shortcut to the operating system’s Control Panel (if available), and a list of installed software sorted by categories.
+This plugin is a primary menu like the start button, and will open when the :kbd:`Windows` key is pressed.

 .. _Battery Monitor: